BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *The words spoken by the caster are imbued with power, those who hear them find their hope renewed; arrows seem to miss and what would have been fatal blows become no more than a close call.*

 This power targets one friendly model within range.
 They immediately recover a Fate point spent earlier in the battle.
-This may not take a modelâ€™s Fate beyond its starting level.
+This may not take a model's Fate beyond its starting level.
 If the target is a Cavalry model, the caster must choose whether the rider or the mount recovers the Fate point.

-**Channelled** â€“ The target instead recovers D3 Fate.
+**Channelled** — The target instead recovers D3 Fate.

 #### BLINDING LIGHT

 **DURATION: TEMPORARY**

-*Conjuring a brilliant white light, the caster illuminates the area around them, allowing the casterâ€™s allies to see as clear as day and dazzling their enemies with the sudden brightness.*
+*Conjuring a brilliant white light, the caster illuminates the area around them, allowing the caster's allies to see as clear as day and dazzling their enemies with the sudden brightness.*

 This power targets the caster themselves.
 While this power is in effect, any shooting attacks directed at the caster, or a friendly model within 6" of them, will only hit on a To Hit roll of a 6.
 Additionally, an area within a 12" radius around the caster is illuminated as if it were daylight (perfect when you are fighting underground!).

-**Channelled** â€“ The duration becomes Exhaustion.
+**Channelled** — The duration becomes Exhaustion.

 #### CALL WINDS